Everest base camp trek

 Answer: We provide porters to transfer your luggage.
-As we are a responsible trekking tour operator agency, our every porter carry maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.
+As we are a responsible trekking tour operator agency, our every porter carries a maximum of 24 kilos of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.

 Question: How much distance do I walk each day?

 Answer: When walking/trekking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
 As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.

 Question: Do I need walking polls for Everest base camp trek?